Picture Prompts For Writing: A teacher's guide

 Utilising imagery into a daily writing habit is not cheating.
 We are utilising a different medium to help pupils order and combine their thoughts ready for writing.
 Children will remember good experiences like this for the rest of their lives, creating a formative sense of what it means to be a writer.
 If you are interested in this process and want to explore other areas relating to this practice you might want to read our other articles on:

-Picture prompts can be a powerful tool in the classroom, particularly when it comes to fostering the creative process and encouraging reluctant writers.
+Picture prompts can be a powerful tool in the classroom, particularly when it comes to developing the creative process and encouraging reluctant writers.
 Visual prompts can stimulate the creative juices, providing a springboard for all types of writing, from personal writing to more advanced non-fiction writing.

 Here are ten ideas to help teachers use pictures more effectively to promote writing across primary and secondary schools: